 In one study, it was found that vitamin A could be necessary to regulate thyroid hormones.
 Thyroid hormones aid in the management of metabolism and energy regulation.
 Hypothyroidism is a common health struggle, especially among women.
 Vitamin A is fat-soluble and is found in the following foods: Liver and fish oils, milk and eggs, leafy green vegetables, orange and yellow vegetables, tomato products, fruits, dairy products, liver, fish, and fortified cereals, carrots, broccoli, cantaloupe, and squash.
 The recommended daily amount is 5000 I.U. for adults.
 Check food labels to determine if a food contains high amounts of vitamin A.

-Vitamin D is also synthesized in the skin, but depending on the climate you live in and the amount of sun exposure you receive, it can be challenging to get adequate amounts.
-Also, as one age, the ability to create vitamin D is diminished.
+Vitamin D is also synthesized in the skin, but depending on the climate you live in and the sun exposure you receive, it can be challenging to get adequate amounts.
+Also, as one age, the ability to synthesize vitamin D is diminished.

-In 2005 the Journal of the American College of Nutrition published a study that indicated that people who carried extra weight might have lower vitamin C levels.
+In 2005, the American College of Nutrition Journal published a study that indicated that people who carried extra weight might have lower vitamin C levels.
 The study proposed that “Individuals with adequate vitamin C status oxidize 30% more fat during a moderate exercise bout than individuals with low vitamin C status; thus, vitamin C depleted individuals may be more resistant to fat mass loss.”

 Vitamin C is also known as ascorbic acid and is a water-soluble vitamin.
 Adults need about 90 milligrams of this vitamin daily.
 Vitamin C is in foods such as fruits and vegetables, citrus fruits, tomatoes, tomato juice, and potatoes that are significant contributors to vitamin C in the American diet.
 Other good food sources include red and green peppers, kiwifruit, broccoli, strawberries, brussels sprouts, and cantaloupe.
 Although vitamin C is not naturally present in grains, it is added to some fortified breakfast cereals.